Poverty Reduction: In-depth

 The Round Table Process on strategic development directions has been the core of UNDP’s special development partnership with Lao PDR.
 UNDP plays an especially important lead role as co-chair of the Round Table Process with the Government, helping to coordinate development partners in order to work together in a joint effort to achieve the greatest development results based on national priorities.
 This goal has been set not only in the Vientiane Declaration on Aid Effectiveness, but also at the Fourth United Nations Conference on Least Developed Countries.

 We are helping to improve the Ministry’s planning and monitoring/evaluation functions, through establishment of a strengthened database and better-trained personnel for more reliable development statistics.

 We offer groundbreaking research on human development in Lao PDR, the non-income side of reducing poverty, and support National Human Development Reports that share the common goal of placing people back at the center of the development process towards inclusive and sustainable growth and the achievement of MDGs and SDGs as well as LDC graduation.

-As part of the preparation towards meeting the eligibility criteria for LDC graduation and ensuring the sustainability of development progress, we are building Lao PDR’s capacity to receive maximum benefits from full integration into the Association of South East Asian Nations (ASEAN) by 2015, which will expand the country’s competitiveness in the global economy and accelerate poverty reduction.
+As part of the preparation towards meeting the eligibility criteria for LDC graduation and ensuring the sustainability of development progress, we are building Lao PDR’s capacity to receive maximum benefits from full integration into the ASEAN Economic Community (AEC) by 2015, which will expand the country’s competitiveness in the global economy and accelerate poverty reduction.